Devnadish/CV_next/posts/enfrindly.md

 title: "Keep It Simple"
 subtitle: "Creating User-Friendly Navigation for Your Website"
 date: "2020-12-22"
+description: "Design user-friendly website navigation with our guide.
+Learn key principles and best practices.
+Explore different navigation types and optimize for mobile.
+Create a seamless and effortless user experience."
 ---

 # Creating User-Friendly Navigation for Your Website